varda/varda2_preprocessing/README.md

 practices between the centers.

 The information about variants comes from VCF files and the information about coverage comes from gVCF files.
-The following sections describe the steps in more detail.
+The following sections describe the process in more detail.

 ## Workflow